 - Hallucinations and Psychosis

 - Cardiac Arrest or Stroke

-- If Someone Is Having A Meth Overdose-Induced Seizure: Do not attempt to restrain them; stand back and wait for seizing to end before getting near them.
+- If Someone Is Having A Meth Overdose-Induced Seizure.
+Do not attempt to restrain them.
+Stand back and wait for seizing to end before getting near them.
 If they are on a hard surface, you may place something soft (like a sweater) under their head to prevent them from head trauma due to violent convulsions.

-- Stay With Them Until Medical Help Arrives: Stay with the victim and monitor them; be prepared to give as much information as possible to the paramedics when they arrive.
+- Stay With Them Until Medical Help Arrives.
+Stay with the victim and monitor them.
+Be prepared to give as much information as possible to the paramedics when they arrive.

 The only way to be completely safe from a meth overdose is to not use meth.
 That being said, many people who are struggling with a meth addiction do not see this as an option.
-Even during active meth addiction, there are some things that someone can do to reduce the risks of suffering a meth overdose.
+Even during active meth addiction, there are some things that someone can do to reduce the risks of suffering an overdose.
 Some tips for meth overdose prevention and harm-reduction techniques include:

-- Do Not Inject Meth: It is much easier to overdose on meth when injecting it due to the increased potency and more rapid onset of injection meth use.
-Aside from the higher risk of directly overdosing, there is less someone can do to render aid in the event of an overdose.
+- Do Not Inject Meth.
+It is much easier to overdose on meth when injecting it due to the increased potency and more rapid onset of injection meth use.
+Aside from the higher risk of overdosing, there is less someone can do to render aid in the event of an overdose.
 When overdosing from snorted meth, medical professionals may be able to flush the nose and sinus, thereby minimizing the amount that actually enters the brain.
 This is not the case when injecting meth, as once the plunger is pushed in, there is no going back.